-Dr. Clough teaches a series of introductory courses on certain Asian religions, such as Buddhism and Hinduism, and on religious traditions in certain regions of Asia, such as China, Japan, and the greater Tibetan-Himalayan region.
-He also offers upper division courses on special topics in South and East Asian religions
+Dr. Clough teaches a series of introductory-level courses on religions originating from South Asia/the sub-continent of India, like Buddhism and Hinduism, on religious traditions in certain other regions of Asia, such as China, Japan, and the greater Tibetan-Himalayan region, and on great literary classics from all parts of this largest and most populous continent.
+He also offers upper division courses on special topics in South and East Asian religions.

-Brad Clough began studying religion as an undergraduate at St. Lawrence University.
-He pursued his graduate studies at Columbia University, where he received an M.A. in Religious Studies, an M.Phil in South Asian Religions, and a Ph.D. in Buddhist Studies
+Brad Clough began studying religion as an undergraduate at St. Lawrence University (cum laude with honors).
+He pursued his graduate studies at Columbia University, where he received an M.A. in Religious Studies, an M.Phil in South Asian Religions, and a Ph.D. in Buddhist Studies.

 *co-editor of this volume with Dr. David Blanks

-“Buddhist Intolerance: The Case of Sinhala Buddhist Nationalism," Chilton and Jacob Neusner, eds., Tolerance and Intolerance In the World''s Religions (West Conshohocken, PA: Templeton Foundation Press, 2008).
+“Buddhist Intolerance: The Case of Sinhala Buddhist Nationalism,” Bruce Chilton and Jacob Neusner, eds., Tolerance and Intolerance in the World’s Religions (West Conshohocken, PA: Templeton Foundation Press, 2008).

-“Altruism in Contemporary Buddhism: Thich Nhat Hanh''s Socially Engaged Buddhism," Bruce Chilton and Jacob Neusner,eds., Altruism in the World''s Religions (Washington: Georgetown University Press, 2005).
+“Altruism in Contemporary Buddhism: Thich Nhat Hanh’s Socially Engaged Buddhism,” in Bruce Chilton and Jacob Neusner,eds., Altruism in the World’s Religions (Washington: Georgetown University Press, 2005).